Frequently Asked Questions

 Can you ship a violin on trial?

 A: Yes.
 We want you to be comfortable that you have the right violin for you.
 You have 30 days to be certain.
 Because of the distances, we do require payment in full prior to shipping a violin.
 Your only obligation is the pay the return shipping.
-FedEx Ground is the most economical shipping method at the time of this writing.
-A typical domestic shipment is about $25 insurance.
+FedEx Ground and USPS Priority are the most economical shipping method at the time of this writing.
+A typical domestic shipment is about $20-30.

 I can’t decide – can you ship me two violins?